yuanyue-liu-group/CP-VASP/README.md

 <p>CP-VASP also requires installing VASPsol.
 The VASPsol documentation can be found here:
     https://github.com/henniggroup/VASPsol/tree/master.</p>

-<p>We note that the developers have released an updated patch file for VASP6 that can be found here:
+<p>We note that the developers have released an updated patch file for VASP6 that can be found here:  <br>
     https://github.com/henniggroup/VASPsol/issues/43.</p>

 # Installation